File System Check and Check Disk

 Bad superblock

-You can also set a new superblock.
+You can also set up a new superblock.

 Example: